 We rely upon third party licenses and ownership rights assigned from third parties for the development of specific uses for our Hemopurifier devices.
 For example, we are researching, developing and testing cancer-related applications for our devices under patents assigned from the London Health Science Center Research, Inc. Should any of our licenses be prematurely terminated for any reason, or if the patents and intellectual property assigned to us or owned by such entities that we have licensed should be challenged or defeated by third parties, our research efforts could be materially and adversely affected.
 We cannot assure you that any of our licenses or patents assigned to us will continue in force for as long as we require for our research, development and testing of cancer treatments.
-We cannot assure you that, should our licenses terminate, should third parties challenge or defeat the underlying patents and intellectual property, or should third parties challenge or defeat patents and intellectual property assigned to us, we can obtain suitable replacements or develop suitable replacements on terms acceptable to us, if at all.
-There is also the related risk that we may not be able to make the required payments under any patent license or assignment agreement, in which case we may lose our ability to use one or more of the licensed or assigned patents.
+We cannot assure you that, should our licenses terminate, should third parties challenge or defeat patents and intellectual property, or should third parties challenge or defeat patents and intellectual property, or should third parties challenge or defeat patents or develop suitable replacements on terms acceptable to us, if at all.
+There is also the related risk that we may not be able to make the required payments under any patent license or assigned patents.